-With space at a premium in a container home, it’s essential to create a floorplan that considers everything you need and where it will go inside your shipping container.
+With space at a premium in these types of homes, it’s essential to create a floorplan that considers everything you need and where it will go inside your steel prefabricated home.

 Decide How You Want to Plan